 After certification testing and demonstrations, NC1H was one of two Bell 47s used for flight training.
 The first Bell 47, s/n 1, crashed at Niagara Falls Airport, 3 April 1946.

-While hovering out of ground effect, a student inadvertently oversped the main rotor.
+While hovering out of ground effect, a student inadvertently oversped the main rotor by decreasing collective pitch when he had intended to increase it.
 The main rotor hub separated and the helicopter dropped to the ground.
 Both the student and instructor were injured.
 Damage to NC1H was extensive and the helicopter was scrapped.
 The registration, NC1H, was reassigned to Bell 47 s/n 11.